tota12/Wordle/readme.md

 This project is licensed under the MIT License.

 # Acknowledgements
-This project was inspired by the New York Times wordle game and was created as an exercise for learning Python programming.
+This project was inspired by the New York Times Wordle game and was created as an exercise for learning Python programming.